Kazuki Fujita

-Kazuki Fujita (藤田 和輝, Fujita Kazuki) is a Japanese footballer who plays as a goalkeeper for J1 League club Albirex Niigata.
+Kazuki Fujita (藤田 和輝, Fujita Kazuki) is a Japanese footballer who plays as a goalkeeper for club Avispa Fukuoka.

 Career

 On 31 August 2018, Fujita was registered as a type 2 player, and it was announced he would join the team from the 2019 season.
 After playing 900 minutes, he signed a Professional A contract with the club on 3 December 2020.

 On 30 December 2021, Fujita was announced at Tochigi SC on a one year loan.

 On 15 December 2023, Fujita was announced at JEF United on loan.
 On 26 December 2024, it was announced he would return to Albirex Niigata.

+Following the relegation of Albirex Niigata in the 2025 season, in January 2026 Fujita made a permanent transfer to J1 League club Avispa Fukuoka.

 International career

 Fujita was part of the Japan squad for the 2022 Asian Games.